adamgoossens/ansible-academy/student_guide/Lab_3_Creating_a_job_template.md

 If you check under the "Groups" tab you will also now see two groups: "aws_ec2" and "webservers", and both of your hosts will be in the "webservers" group.

+It is possible to require that dynamic inventory be re-synchronised before a job template is run, or to run the synchronisation on a schedule.
+In this workshop we will sync the inventory manually for now, and in a later lab you will include this step as part of an Automation Workflow.

 Now we can go back and re-launch your job template.

 ### Launch attempt #2